 Tyler Rigg Foundation was founded in 1996 when Tyler Linfert Rigg was killed tragically in an automobile accident.
 Tyler was a free spirit and a generous young man who touched many through his kindness, love and loyalty.
 The Tyler Rigg Foundation is dedicated to honoring Tyler by celebrating his values of kindness, joy and adventure as well as his love of nature.
 To this end, the foundation supports the charitable interests of the people whose lives Tyler touched and supports organizations that work in the areas of social welfare, alternative education and environmental stewardship.

-Tyler Rigg Foundation generously supported camperships for Camp Edmo and Camp EdTech in Summer 2011.
+Tyler Rigg Foundation generously supported scholarships for Camp Edmo and Camp EdTech in Summer 2011 and Summer 2013.

 Growing Up for Good connects Bay Area children with opportunities to play in the great outdoors, learn through hands-on approaches, and thrive in the modern world.
 By partnering with sustainable, family-supportive organizations, Growing Up for Good ensures its programs leave a legacy that is “all good.”

-Growing Up for Good has sponsored many in-need families through our Give Camp to Kids Program in 2010 and 2011, and donated 100 “Into the Great Outdoors” activity kits to K-1st graders in Camp Edmo in Summer 2010.
+Growing Up for Good has sponsored many in-need families through our Summer Scholarship Program in 2010 and 2011, and donated 100 “Into the Great Outdoors” activity kits to K-1st graders in Camp Edmo in Summer 2010.

 Fullerton Family Foundation, a supporting organization of the Marin Community Foundation, supports new or entrepreneurial approaches and private school scholarships in locations where there are insufficient public school opportunities for low-income students with high achiever skills, special talents, or potential.
 It also supports vocational education and Bilingualism, especially teaching English-speaking children a second language so they can communicate with other children in their community.

-For two years, Fullerton Family Foundation has provided comprehensive support for 20-30 disadvantaged children from the Canal District of San Rafael to experience hands-on arts, science and recreation enrichment at Camp Edmo.
+For four years, Fullerton Family Foundation has provided comprehensive support for 20-40 disadvantaged children from the Canal District of San Rafael to experience hands-on arts, science and recreation enrichment at Camp Edmo.

 The Amgen Foundation seeks to advance science education, improve quality of care and access for patients, and support resources that create sound communities where Amgen staff members live and work.
 Launched in 1991, the Foundation is an integral component of Amgen’s commitment to dramatically improve people’s lives.
 To date, the Foundation has contributed more than $140 million to non-profit organizations across the United States, Puerto Rico and Europe.